PetrKryze/phonemeRecognizerWrapper/README.md

 Package containing one wrapper script over the Allosaurus phoneme recognition library, designed for passing the Allosaurus output data to MATLAB scripts for further analysis.

 ## Usage: phonemeRecognizer.py
 This script uses the [Allosaurus](https://github.com/xinjli/allosaurus) phoneme recognition package to extract phonemic content from audio files of human speech.
-This script acts as a wrapper over the allosaurus package for improved formatting and piping of data to MATLAB script `getPhonemesAllosaurus.m`, which consequently parses the data into MATLAB friendly formant and passes it to other scripts for analysis (specifically, vowel formant extraction).
+This script acts as a wrapper over the allosaurus package for improved formatting and piping of data to MATLAB scripts for analysis (e.g. vowel formant extraction).

 ### Command structure
-`py phonemeRecognizer.py LANGUAGE_CODE FILES EMIT_PROB`
+`py -m phonemeRecognizerWrapper.recognize LANGUAGE_CODE FILES EMIT_PROB`

 ### Required Arguments:
 1. `LANGUAGE_CODE`